Chicago Parental Alienation Attorneys

 Not including the other parent in religious, medical, or educational decisions can violate a joint allocation agreement.
 It is critical for you to document each incident.
 Keep a journal or calendar of parenting time denials, denied access to school records, denied access to school or other schedules, denial of communication with children, and being shut out of medical, educational, religious, or other life decisions.
 These are the issues that will matter when speaking with a judge about the other parent denying your rights to your child.

 We understand that watching your relationship with your child be torn apart can be incredibly painful.
 That is why we want to offer our support.
-Hiring an attorney who specializes in child allocation is as important as keeping track of possible violations.
-By enlisting a skilled family law attorney, you can work to keep your child safe from abusive hostile parenting.
+Hiring a lawyer who focuses in child allocation is as important as keeping track of possible violations.
+By enlisting an attorney, you can work to keep your child safe from abusive hostile parenting.
 Speak to the Chicago family law attorneys at Nottage and Ward, LLP, at (312) 332-2915.

 To learn more, click here.